Litter is rubbish that has been left in the wrong place. It falls into two main categories:

 Litter is a problem because:

-Animals mistake it for and eat it or may get tangled up and die (small animals can crawl into plastic bottles and get trapped, birds and seals can get trapped in plastic nets, etc).
-A plastic bag floating around looks very similar to a jellyfish to a turtle underwater.
+1. It is dangerous to wildlife.
+Animals mistake it for and eat it or may get tangled up and die.
+Small animals can crawl into plastic bottles and get trapped, while birds and seals can get trapped in plastic bags or tangled in nets.
+A plastic bag floating around the sea looks very similar to a tasty jellyfish to a turtle.

+2. It looks nasty.
 We all know how horrible it is to look at litter in our hedges, parks or roadside.
 It is even worse at sea where it can build up into huge islands of waste.
 The largest of which, The Great Pacific Garbage Patch, is thought to be near 80,000 tonnes – equivalent to 500 Jumbo Jets!

+3. It has not been recycled, reused or disposed of.
 Litter is waste that has escaped our normal disposal systems.
 Perhaps someone has dropped it or perhaps it has blown out of bins.
 Whatever the reason litter needs to be collected and disposed of correctly.
 We can use the resources again through recycling, compost it, or Energy from Waste.

+4. It causes pollution and can harm human health.
 Litter can contain toxic substances which could escape and pollute the environment.
 Chemicals released from litter can get into our water supply and poison us.
 Microplastics (tiny pieces of plastic) have been found in humans – we don’t know the long term effects of these substances.

+5. It lasts a long time.
+Plastic litter is a particular problem because it takes a long time to break down, so remains in the environment for a long time.
+It is thought a plastic bottle will take between 70 and 450 years to break down into tiny pieces called microplastics.
+Left as litter or in the sea these may never disappear, but may be deposited on beaches or the seabed.
 WHY – Plastic is made from oil, so is man-made.
 This means, unlike natural products like food waste or paper, bacteria can’t eat it and break it down.
 Though a few clever scientists are breeding some bacteria that can consume it, but only in a lab.
 It will take years to breed enough to digest all the plastic in the sea – even then it may be more of a problem to us if it eats all the plastic we use every day.

+6. It gets caught in nets of fishermen, meaning they don’t catch as many fish.
 Imagine spending hours out to sea fishing and coming up with nothing but plastic waste.
 No fish and chips for tea tonight!

 Every year at least 8 million tonnes of plastic enters our ocean – that’s the equivalent of two bin lorries full every minute!
 Most ocean litter (80%) ends up in the sea after being washed downstream in rivers.
 A lot of litter (over 50%) comes from just five countries in South and East Asia; China, India, Indonesia, Malaysia and the Philippines.